tiagocmendes/design-patterns/singleton/README.md

 ## How to run

-* On builder directory, open a terminal and type:
+* On singleton directory, open a terminal and type:
 ```console
 $ javac *.java -d bin
 $ cd bin